revisit-studies/study/typedocReadMe.md

 * [React](/typedoc/interfaces/ReactComponent.html), and
 * [Markdown](/typedoc/interfaces/MarkdownComponent.html).

-Each component has a list of responses which represents a set of questions to ask to the user for that particular component.
-The user can describe where the question should be displayed in the UI, the instruction for the response, and the type of response input (e.g., a [numerical response](/typedoc/interfaces/NumericalResponse.html), a [dropdown](/typedoc/interfaces/DropdownResponse.html), a [slider](/typedoc/interfaces/SliderResponse.html), etc).
-Each response interface extends the [BaseResponse](/typedoc/interfaces/BaseResponse.html) interface.
+Each component extends the [BaseIndividualComponent](/typedoc/interfaces/BaseIndividualComponent.html) interface.
+To add a component to your study (which can be thought of as a "page" of your study), you add a JSON object representing that component to the "components" object with a key which you can define how you would like.
+Then, the `type` key in that JSON object controls which type of component you are referring to.

 ### Collecting Responses

 Each component has a list of responses which represents a set of questions to ask to the user for that particular component.
-The user can describe where the question should be displayed in the UI, the type of response input (e.g., a [numerical response](/typedoc/interfaces/NumericalResponse.html), a [dropdown](/typedoc/interfaces/DropdownResponse.html), a [slider](/typedoc/interfaces/SliderResponse.html), and more.
+The user can describe where the question should be displayed in the UI, the instruction for the response, and the type of response input (e.g., a [numerical response](/typedoc/interfaces/NumericalResponse.html), a [dropdown](/typedoc/interfaces/DropdownResponse.html), a [slider](/typedoc/interfaces/SliderResponse.html), etc).
 Each response interface extends the [BaseResponse](/typedoc/interfaces/BaseResponse.html) interface.

 The below example illustrates a simple consent component that is based on a Markdown file and has a response that asks for a signature: